 1. Temperature Control Gear

 If you decide to invest in a contemporary coffee maker, choose one with a temperature control option that can be adjusted to stay within the optimal range of 195°F–205°F, as recommended by the Specialty Coffee Association (SCA).
+This precision allows you to adapt to different roast levels, from light to dark.

 2. Preheating Essentials